grmble/purescript-bonsai/README.md

 Functional web programming in Purescript.
 Heavily inspired by Elm & using the Elm Virtual DOM.

-*DISCLAIMER*: Not ready for public consumption.
-Things are still changing in major ways.

-It does have:

 * Elm's Virtual DOM as backend
 * Event/command system for functional updates to the virtual DOM
 * Integration of event/command system with purecript's Eff and Aff.